vyshnavi-kamireddy/databricks-training/Week1/README.md

 - OVER()
 - PARTITION BY

-Used these functions for ranking, cumulative totals, moving averages, payroll analysis, and reporting.
+Used these functions for ranking, running totals, moving averages, departmental analysis, and reporting.

 ---

-## 🔹 Common Table Expressions (CTEs)
+### 🔹 Common Table Expressions (CTEs)

-Worked with:
+Implemented:

 - Simple CTEs
 - Multiple CTEs
 - Recursive CTEs

-Implemented reusable SQL logic for:
+Applied CTEs to build reusable SQL logic for:

 - Employee hierarchy
 - Customer spending analysis
-- Sales reporting
+- Payroll reports
-- Department payroll
+- Sales analysis
-- Ranking and analytical reports
+- Department rankings

 ---

-## 🔹 Advanced Filtering
+### 🔹 Advanced Filtering

-Practiced business-oriented filtering techniques using:
+Strengthened data retrieval skills using:

 - Comparison Operators
 - Logical Operators (`AND`, `OR`, `NOT`)
-- IN / NOT IN
+- IN & NOT IN
 - BETWEEN
 - LIKE Pattern Matching